wschreyer/PENTrack/README.md

 ### Configuration files

 Simulation parameters are defined in three configuration files - config.in, geometry.in, and particle.in.
-By default, they are located in the in directory.
+By default, they are located in the `in` directory.

 General simulation parameters are defined in config.in.
 Geometry, electromagnetic fields, and particle sources are defined in geometry.in.
 Particle-specific parameters - spectra, directions, polarization, and output options - are defined in particle.in.

-More information can be found in each in file.
+More information can be found in each configuration file.

 ### Geometry